 Several airlines offer direct flights between the UK and Porto, including Ryanair, EasyJet and TAP Air Portugal.
 Regular train services run between Porto and Braga (1hr).

 Why go to Minho?

 Minho is one of Portugal’s finest wine regions and is responsible for vinho verde (aka green wine): a young wine with a fresh, fruity flavour that goes well with Portuguese dishes.
-A string of adegas (wineries) offers tours and tastings; some of the best include Quinta da Aveleda and Quinta do Ameal near Braga and, further north, Quinta de Soalheiro and Anselmo Mendes in Monção e Melgaço.
+A string of adegas (wineries) offers tours and tastings; some of the best include Quinta da Aveleda and Quinta do Ameal near Braga, and Anselmo Mendes in Monção e Melgaço.
 Porto is famed for fortified wine port, and the Douro Valley is the best spot to sample this prized tipple.

 While many people hotfoot it to the Algarve or Lisbon Coast, North Portugal beaches rival those of their southern counterparts.
 Porto beaches are some of the most exquisite, while further north, the Costa Verde is also a rugged, picturesque stretch.
 Viana do Castelo is one of the best beach towns, with lovely powdery swathes to sink your toes into.